walterhiggins/WMPJS/README.md

 6. Teleport the player to the arrow's location

 ### Exploring Events
 There are over 150 possible events which we can listen for in Minecraft.
 Event-driven programming means we can write functions which will automatically be called by the game when an event occurs.
 Such functions are called *callback* functions because the programmer does not call them directly, the program does.
 It's a case of "Don't call me.
 I'll call you!".
 In order to have your callback function be executed when an event occurs, you must *register* the function.
 ScriptCraft makes registering your callback function easy by providing a registration function for each of the 150+ types of events.

-You can see a list of all of the possible
+You can register your own callback function to listen for *ProjectileHit* events by issuing the following commands at the in-game prompt:

     /js function ouch( evt ) { evt.entity.shooter.sendMessage('ouch!') }
     /js events.projectileHit( ouch );

+Now every time you throw any projectile: a snowball, an egg or fire an arrow, you'll see 'Ouch!' appear on your screen.
+We'll dig deeper into how the above code works in a moment.

+You can see a list of all *events* functions in the Appendices at the back of the book.
+Each function of the *events* module corresponds to a type of Event in the game.
+There are so many types of events in Minecraft that they need to be grouped into Java packages:

+* org.bukkit.event.block
+* org.bukkit.event.enchantment
+* org.bukkit.event.entity
+* org.bukkit.event.hanging
+* org.bukkit.event.inventory
+* org.bukkit.event.painting
+* org.bukkit.event.player
+* org.bukkit.event.server
+* org.bukkit.event.vehicle
+* org.bukkit.event.weather
+* org.bukkit.event.world

+In each of these packages you'll find dozens of event types and each event type is different.
+So when we register for an event using one of the *events* module's functions we can be guaranteed that when that type of event occurs in the game, our callback will be executed and will be passed as a parameter, the event that was fired.

+### The events module and event packages
+The *events* module has hundreds of functions - one for each event type - and was designed to make event registration discoverable at the server or in-game prompt.
+If you type `events.` then press TAB at the server prompt you will see all 150 plus event registration functions.
+Each function lets you register for one type of event.

+The *events.projectileHit()* function lets you register for events of type *org.bukkit.event.entity.ProjectileHitEvent*; the *events.playerJoin()* function lets you register for events of type *org.bukkit.event.player.PlayerJoinEvent* and so on.
+The *events.projectileHit()*, *events.playerJoin()* and most other *events* functions are short-hand functions.
+The function names are *deliberately* short to save typing and to make playing with events at the command prompt easier.
+There's another function you should know about if you ever need to register for events which are not part of the Bukkit Standard - e.g. events provided by other plugins.

+### The events.on() function
+The *events.on()* function lets you register for an event of *any* type.
+It takes 2 parameters:

+1. eventType - This must be either a fully qualified Event Type name or a string with a value equal to a bukkit event class without the 'org.bukkit.event.' package prefix.
+This is better explained by the examples below.
+2. callback - A function which will be invoked when the event occurs.
+This callback behaves exactly as it would when using one of the *events* module's short-hand functions.

+So there are 3 possible ways in which a *Projectile Hit* event can be listened for.
+The first way is using the short-hand *events.projectileHit()* function:

+    function onProjectileHit( event ) { console.log('projectile hit') }
+    events.projectileHit( onProjectileHit );

+The second way is to use the *events.on()* function passing a fully qualified Event Type name:

+    function onProjectileHit( event ) { console.log('projectile hit') }
+    events.on( org.bukkit.event.entity.ProjectileHitEvent, onProjectileHit );

+The third way is to use the *events.on()* function passing part of the Event Type name as a String:

+    function onProjectileHit( event ) { console.log('projectile hit') }
+    events.on( 'entity.ProjectileHitEvent', onProjectileHit );

+It doesn't really matter which of the 3 approaches you use but in the rare case you find you need to listen for events which are not part of the Bukkit standard events, you should choose method number 2 and pass the event type's fully qualified name to *events.on()*.

+Of the 3 ways to register for events, using one of the *events* module's short-hand functions is probably the easiest.

+### Types of Events and Event properties
+Once we register for an event the callback we provide will be executed whenever that event type occurs in the game.
+The callback is passed a parameter - the event which was fired.
+Typically, in your callback function you'll want to do something with the event.
+The event your callback receives as a parameter will usually have valuable information inside it - information you'll want to look at and use in your callback.
+How do we know what information is inside a given event?
+It's time to revisit a topic we touched on in the previous chapter - *Inheritance*.

+### Inheritance Revisited
+Every event callback function takes a single argument.
+You can call the parameter anything you like - *event* or you can shorten it to *evt* or even just *e*.
+We'll want to do something with the parameter in the function callback.
+In the case of the Ender Bow, we'll need to get some crucial information from the event so we can teleport the player.
+This is where - yet again - the Bukkit API Reference documentation and the ability to browse it, is essential.

+In this particular instance we're interested in exploring the properties and methods of the *org.bukkit.event.entity.ProjectileHitEvent* type in the online Bukkit Reference at http://jd.bukkit.org/beta/apidocs.
+Visit the link just mentioned in a web browser, click on the *org.bukkit.event.entity* link in the top left pane, then click on the *ProjectileHitEvent* link in the bottom pane and information about this type of event will appear in the right hand pane.
+The information we're interested in is the *Method Summary*:

+    Projectile getEntity()
+      Returns the Entity involved in this event static HandlerList getHandlerList()
+    HandlerList getHandlers()

+The *getEntity()* method TODO

+### Java Beans

 ### Inheritance Revisited
 #### Event Ancestry ?